List of tallest buildings in São Paulo

 In 1960, construction began on the Mirante do Vale, which was completed in 1966.
 At 170 meters high and with 51 floors, it became the tallest building in the city and stood out for having been the tallest in Brazil for 48 years until 2014 (being the building that remained in that position for the longest time).
 Also in 1966, the Edifício Copan (115 meters) was inaugurated, a symbol of the city and of modern Brazilian architecture, since it did not follow the straight pattern of the other neighboring buildings and was designed with sinuous curves by Oscar Niemeyer.
 Numerous new skyscrapers were built in that decade, such as the Edifício Itália (165 meters), and in the years that followed; however, due to the fires that occurred in the Andraus and Joelma buildings in the 1970s, the height limit for buildings was inhibited and the city did not have any new skyscrapers taller than 160 meters for about four decades.
 São Paulo has had several skyscraper projects that would have been the tallest in the world if they had been completed, such as the Maharishi São Paulo Tower (510 meters), which would surpass the Petronas Towers; the Landmark Tower (695 meters) and the Órbita Residence (1.1 kilometers).
 In 2021, the Figueira Altos do Tatuapé (168 meters and 50 floors) was inaugurated, the taller residential building and the fourth-tallest building in the city.
-Also in March of the same year, the Platina 220 took the top spot as the tallest building in São Paulo when it reached its maximum height of 172 meters (more than fifty years after the completion of the Mirante do Vale), a title that lasted until May 2025, when the corporate tower of the Alto das Nações complex, still under construction, reached 175 meters of its final 219 meters, and also became the tallest multipurpose corporate tower in Brazil.
+Also in March of the same year, the Platina 220 took the top spot as the tallest building in São Paulo when it reached its maximum height of 172 meters (more than fifty years after the completion of the Mirante do Vale), a title that lasted until May 2025, when the corporate tower of the Alto das Nações complex; still under construction, it reached its final 219 meters, and also became the tallest multipurpose corporate tower in Brazil.
 New buildings are under construction, such as Parque Global (composed of five residential towers, one of which will be 173 meters high) and the residential buildings Cyrela Pininfarina Rebouças (210 meters) and Vista Cyrela Furnished By Armani/Casa (206 meters).

 The city's skyline has often been listed as one of the most impressive, relevant and well-known in the world, with a large number of high-end, class A, AA and AAA (triple A) and sustainable buildings located in regions such as Avenida Paulista, Avenida Faria Lima, Brooklin, Berrini, Chucri Zaidan, Itaim Bibi, Centro and Pinheiros, such as Cidade Matarazzo (+100 meters), RochaVerá Plaza Torre C (134 meters), Faria Lima Plaza (126 meters), Torre Matarazzo (125 meters), among many others.
-According to the German companyEmporis, in a survey carried out every two years on the most impressive skylines in the world, São Paulo ranked fifth in 2011; seventh in 2013; in 2015, ninth; the following year, it was again included in the same publication of the company, and is currently among the top ten.
+According to the German company Emporis, in a survey carried out every two years on the most impressive skylines in the world, São Paulo ranked fifth in 2011; seventh in 2013; in 2015, ninth; the following year, it was again included in the same publication of the company, and is currently among the top ten.

 Partial view of the Bela Vista district from the Copan Building.